Reading in Republicese

 5. Pregnant women: Illegal females doing their best to ensure that their newborns will be born on U.S. soil, granting them instant citizenship — which will enable the rest of the family left behind in Mexico to access the generous benefits of family reunification, otherwise known as “chain migration.”
 Once born, little Jose will be the conduit for both sets of grandparents, aunts, uncles, cousins and sundry relatives.

-6. Jobs Americans refuse to do: Like that construction job your brother-in-law, Mike, had for twelve years until it became more cost effective to employ Miguel, an illegal laborer who was willing to work off the books, for substandard wages.
+6. Jobs Americans refuse to do: Like that construction job your brother-in-law, Mike, had for twelve years until it became more cost-effective to employ Miguel, an illegal laborer who was willing to work off the books, for substandard wages.
 The fact that there are three families living in his single family dwelling who could share the payments made it a win-win for everyone but Mike.

 7. Citizens of Mexico or Mexican nationals: See numbers 2 and 3.

-8. Ransom: True kidnap victims, most often from wealthy families, who are held against their will by strangers who vow extreme harm or death, unless their families pay a bounty for their safe release are said to be held for random.
+8. Ransom: True kidnap victims, most often from wealthy families, who are held against their will by strangers who vow extreme harm or death, unless their families pay a bounty for their safe release are said to be held for ransom.
 These folks don’t qualify since they were initially conspiring with the same people who are now demanding additional money.
 See number 4.

 9. Rescued: Police agencies, usually responding to tips, locate those who have invaded the United States in violation of our law.
 They are not in need of “rescue.”
 They are in need of deportation.

-Here’s a recent article in Republicese.
+Here’s a typical article in Republicese.

 You guys must be reading my mind!
 Very good!
 Calling the newspaper out on this is outstanding, although it won’t make any difference to that liberal rag.
 Honestly, the only time I read anything in that paper anymore is when I link to the articles here.
 I was a longtime subscriber as were my parents.